 Then you can install new packages by running the following command.

 cabal install [package-name]

-Doctest – A useful tool for running examples in comments as unit tests.
-We’ll use this occasionally in Homework assignments.
-You can install
+Doctest is a useful tool for running examples written in the comments of a Haskell file as unit tests.
+We’ll use this in some Homework assignments.

-You will probably also need to add the installation directory to your
+Important: You will also need to add the directory that cabal installs its binaries into to your

 $PATH.
 Here are my best guesses as to where that will be:

 Other Haskell Tutorials and Reference Manuals

 Haskell: The Confusing Parts – An FAQ especially for folks coming to Haskell from a C/Java background, which I guess will be many of the people in this class.

 A Gentle Introduction to Haskell – Famous for being not-so-gentle, but a really great and concise resource for refining your understanding of Haskell, once you get the basics down.

 Real World Haskell – O’Reilly’s book-length introduction to Haskell focusing on practical applications.
 Available for free online.